OpenFusionProject/OpenFusion/README.md

 ## Compiling

 OpenFusion has one external dependency: SQLite.
+The oldest compatible version is `3.33.0`.
 You can install it on Windows using `vcpkg`, and on Unix/Linux using your distribution's package manager.
 For a more indepth guide on how to set up vcpkg, [read this guide on the wiki](https://github.com/OpenFusionProject/OpenFusion/wiki/Installing-SQLite-on-Windows-using-vcpkg).

 You have two choices for compiling OpenFusion: the included Makefile and the included CMakeLists file.